Loamhoof/kanji-prompt/README.md

-# kanji-ps1
+# kanji-prompt
-Using my PS1 as a tool to review my kanjis
+Using my prompt as a tool to review my kanjis

 Example
 -------